awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 For detailed information on how to recover cached volumes data from a recovery snapshot, see [Your Cached Gateway is Unreachable And You Want to Recover Your Data](troubleshoot-volume-issues.md#RecoverySnapshotTroubleshooting)\.

-If your tape gateway or the hypervisor host encounters an unrecoverable failure, you can use the following steps to recover the tapes from the malfunctioning tape gateway to another tape gateway:
+If your Tape Gateway or the hypervisor host encounters an unrecoverable failure, you can use the following steps to recover the tapes from the malfunctioning Tape Gateway to another Tape Gateway:

-1. Identify the tape gateway that you want to use as the recovery target, or create a new one\.
+1. Identify the Tape Gateway that you want to use as the recovery target, or create a new one\.

 1. Disable the malfunctioning gateway\.

-1. Create recovery tapes for each tape that you want to recover and specify the target tape gateway\.
+1. Create recovery tapes for each tape that you want to recover and specify the target Tape Gateway\.

-1. Delete the malfunctioning tape gateway\.
+1. Delete the malfunctioning Tape Gateway\.

-For detailed information on how to recover the tapes from a malfunctioning tape gateway to another tape gateway, see [You Need to Recover a Virtual Tape from a Malfunctioning Tape Gateway](Main_TapesIssues-vtl.md#creating-recovery-tape-vtl)\.
+For detailed information on how to recover the tapes from a malfunctioning Tape Gateway to another Tape Gateway, see [You Need to Recover a Virtual Tape from a Malfunctioning Tape Gateway](Main_TapesIssues-vtl.md#creating-recovery-tape-vtl)\.

 ## Recovering your data from an irrecoverable volume<a name="recover-from-volume"></a>